prrvchr/HyperSQLOOo/README.md

 ## Requirement:

 The HyperSQLOOo extension uses the jdbcDriverOOo extension to work.
-It must therefore meet the [requirement of the jdbcDriverOOo extension][19].
+It must therefore meet the [requirement of the jdbcDriverOOo extension][20].

-If you are using **LibreOffice on Linux** and **LibreOffice was installed with the package manager**, Your Python packages may be system-provided and outdated.
-The extension's logging will allow you to check if this is the case.
-It is accessible via the menu: **Tools -> Options -> LibreOffice Base -> Embedded HsqlD driver -> View log -> System Info** and requires restarting LibreOffice after activation.
-If outdated packages appear, you can update them with the command:
-`pip install --upgrade <package-name>`

-For more information see: [What has been done for version 1.1.0][20].

 ___